pnlbwh/pnlpipe/README.md

 means the pipeline will look in that file to find the case ids you want to use with this pipeline.
 Make it by putting each case id on its own line.

-More details on the parameters file are explained later on in this README.
+You will notice that the parameter values are wrapped in square brackets.
+This is because you can specify more than one value for each parameter.
+For example, if you wanted to run the `std` pipeline using a bet threshold of 0.1 as well as a threshold of 0.15, you would write: `bet_threshold: [0.1, 0.15]`.
+For more details on specifying multiple parameter combinations, see further down in this README.

 Now you're ready to build the software needed by the pipeline.
-The required software is determined by the parameters in `std.params` that end in '_version' and '_hash'.
-Before building the software packages, you have to specify the directory to install them to, and you do this by setting the environment variable `$soft` (e.g. `export soft=path/to/software/dir`).
+The required software is determined by the parameters in `std.params` that end in '_version' and '_hash' (a Github commit hash).
+Before building the software packages, you need to specify the directory to install them to, and you do this by setting the environment variable `$soft` (e.g. `export soft=path/to/software/dir`).
 Now build the software by running

     ./pnlpipe std setup

 If they already exist, nothing will build.
-You should see the results in `$soft`, such as `$soft/BRAINSTools-bin-2d5eccb` and `$soft/UKFTractography-421a7ad`.
+You should see the results in `$soft`, such as `$soft/BRAINSTools-bin-2d5eccb/` and `$soft/UKFTractography-421a7ad/`.

 ### Run and monitor the pipeline